Comparison11 min read

 • Tier structures — Bronze/Silver/Gold tiers gate access to higher margins, MDF, and co-marketing.

-• Joint pipeline reviews — Quarterly business reviews where vendor and VAR align on top accounts and resource needs.
+• Joint pipeline reviews — Quarterly business reviews where your firm and the VAR align on top accounts and resource needs.

-When to invest in VARs: when your product requires meaningful configuration or change management, when your ICP is mid-market expecting a services-attached buying experience, and when you have deal registration and enablement infrastructure in place.
+When to invest in VARs: when your service requires meaningful configuration or change management, when your target clients are mid-market expecting a services-attached buying experience, and when you have deal registration and enablement infrastructure in place.

 A managed service provider (MSP) delivers IT or software services on an ongoing subscription.
-They own the monthly customer relationship and bundle multiple SaaS products into a single recurring invoice for the end customer.
+They own the monthly client relationship and bundle multiple products and services into a single recurring invoice for the client.

-The MSP channel runs through cloud distributors (Pax8, TD Synnex Stellr, Ingram Micro Cloud) for most modern SaaS.
-An MSP doesn't sign a contract with Microsoft for M365 — they sign with Pax8, who handles provisioning, monthly billing reconciliation, and consolidated invoicing across every SaaS line they resell.
+The MSP channel runs through cloud distributors (Pax8, TD Synnex Stellr, Ingram Micro Cloud) for most modern software.
+An MSP doesn't sign a contract with Microsoft for M365 — they sign with Pax8, who handles provisioning, monthly billing reconciliation, and consolidated invoicing across every product line they resell.

 • SMB IT problems — Backup, security, identity, monitoring, productivity.